Definition of Implied Volatility

 - The reason lies in basic economic principles.
 As the demand rises, the price of the product rises.
 Thus, higher implied volatility depicts a higher premium for the options contracts.

 - The opposite is the case with lower demand.
 In case of lower demand, the price offered by market sentiments is lower.
-Thus, a lower IV depicts a reducing option premium.
+Thus, a lower IV depicts a reduced option premium.
 Similarly, we can say that in the case of higher supply for reducing demand, the implied volatility is ought to fall.
 Thus, the option price is cheaper.

 - Along with demand & supply, the time value of money is another factor that impacts the volatility figures.
 The shorter the duration of the option contract, the lower the option premium & thus, the lower the implied volatility.
 The longer the duration of the option contract, the higher the option premium & thus, the higher the implied volatility.
 The reason is simple.
 The amount of time affects the value of the option premium.